LibreCAD/docs/ref/coordinates.rst

 In order to get the best out of LibreCAD it is necessary to understand the coordinate system and how coordinates work.
 Every entity (e.g. a line, circle, etc.) that is drawn in LibreCAD can be drawn with precision, placed accurately using coordinates.

-In libreCAD`s 2D coordinate system all *X* units are measured horizontally and all *Y* units are measured vertically.
+In libreCAD`s 2D coordinate system *X* units are measured horizontally and *Y* units are measured vertically.
 Coordinates can also be shown as "Positive" (+) or "Negative" (-) values.
 All coordinates are relative to the *absolute origin* in the drawing.
 It is where the X and Y axes cross each other and represented by a red cross.
 The coordinates at this point are 0,0.
 Every entity drawn can be located in relation to this origin.

 LibreCAD also uses a *Relative Zero Point*.
 It is the last point set when creating an entity.
 It is represented by a small red circle within the drawing.
 The Relative Zero Point is set temporarily to a new location in a drawing so that a subsequent X and Y coordinates of the next entity can be placed using :ref:`relative coordinates <relative>`.

 Examples of X and Y coordinates:

 .. figure:: /images/coords.png
-    :width: 600px
+    :width: 880px
-    :height: 588px
+    :height: 660px
     :align: center
     :scale: 100
     :alt: Coordinate